mniip/vtshot/README.md

 Linux console recording tool.
 Input can be grabbed from a framebuffer or a VCSA.
 Output can be in either PNG or PPM format.

+VtShot does not require root privileges.
+Usually you only need to be in the `video` group to access the framebuffer, and in the `tty` group to access the VCSA.
+For more info see `stat` of the respective device nodes in `/dev/`.

 #Usage
 ```
     vtshot (-o <file> | -b) [-d <device>] [-bfDhmPpqVv]